CurtisColwell/StrainViz/README.md

 the file in Avogadro, deleting apropriate atoms and creating Gaussian input files of these strained released geometries.
-5. Use Gaussian to calculate the force on all atoms by using the keyword Force Geom=ModRedundant in place of Opt.
+5. Use Gaussian to calculate the force on all atoms by using the keyword "Force Geom=ModRedundant" in place of "Opt".
-6. Use the geometry file, example.xyz, and the dummy output file to create a representation of the strain using the Python scripts contained in the Jupyter notebook.
+6. Use the geometry file, example.xyz, and the dummy output files to create a representation of the strain using the Python scripts contained in the Jupyter notebook.
-7. This script will create three .tcl files.
+7. This script will create a list of .tcl scripts.
+Three for each dummy file and three total force scripts for the bond, angle and dihedral strain.
 8. Open VMD and open the "Tk Console" found under "Extensions".
-9. Run the command:
+9. Navigate to the project folder and run the command:
 ```
-source example.tcl
+source output/example.tcl
 ```